Introduction

 Why Mushrooms Need Special Attention

 Mushrooms are a high‑water‑content vegetable (about 90 % water) and contain natural sugars that caramelize quickly during sautéing.
+On top of that, the porous structure of fungi can trap moisture, creating a micro‑environment where bacteria could thrive if the temperature drops even slightly.
 This makes them prone to over‑cooking and sogginess if held too hot for too long.
-Worth adding, the porous structure of fungi can trap moisture, creating a micro‑environment where bacteria could thrive if the temperature drops even slightly.
-Which means, the hot‑hold temperature for sautéed mushrooms must be carefully controlled to keep them tender yet firm, golden‑brown, and safe.
+So, the hot‑hold temperature for sautéed mushrooms must be carefully controlled to keep them tender yet firm, golden‑brown, and safe.

 Core Temperature Guidelines